1. Equipment/Set Up

 There are 7 players per team on the field at one time, including the goalie.

-Teams can play with a minimum of 5 players before a forfeit is called.
+Teams can play with a minimum of 5 players before a forfeit is called, however, teams can decide to play with fewer players if they wish.

 5. General Rules